RaulColino/ConcurrentProgramming/README.md

 # Concurrent programming

-Concurrent programming exercises and a final project.
+Concurrent programming exercises and final project.
 ## Final project: Simulation of a  _Formula One_ race

 ### Class: